What Happens to Your Pension When You Change Jobs?

 Tips to Manage Your Pension During a Job Change

 Changing jobs?
 Learn how to manage your pension during a job change with expert tips on consolidation, tracking lost pensions, and planning for retirement.
-However, they also come with their fair share of admin.
+Job transitions bring exciting opportunities—but also their fair share of admin.
 One area that often gets overlooked is your pension.
 In the UK, most employees are automatically enrolled into a workplace pension scheme.
 As you move through your career, it’s common to accumulate several pensions from different jobs, which can make it harder to keep track of your retirement savings.

 1. Understand What Happens to Your Existing Pension